PSeON/kisi-technical-test/README.md

 npm run run
 ```

-The navigate to http://localhost:3000/ to see it.
+Then navigate to http://localhost:3000/ to see it.

 I also added Docker configuration to build apps and prepare them for
 deployment to Docker-based environments, but they are not used at the moment.